-- Drilling and Blasting on 15 m benches
+- Drilling and Blasting on 15 m benches.

-- Primary loading with rope and hydraulic shovels
+- Primary loading with rope and hydraulic shovels.

-- Use of 225 tonnes haul trucks
+- Use of 225 tonnes haul trucks.

-Use of electric equipment (primary drills and rope shovels) is considered.
+Use of electric equipment (primary drills and rope shovels) were considered for the costing.

 Net smelter return (NSR) calculations were undertaken on all mining blocks by taking into consideration metal prices for copper, silver and gold, smelter costs, transport costs and refining costs as well as arsenic-related penalties.
 The NSR values were used in the life of mine schedule to optimize the value of the project.
-The life of mine plan presented in this report is based on optimizing the overall value for the Project by using a variable NSR cut-off grade by period and selectively stockpiling lower grade material after meeting processing plant requirements of 30 Mtpa.
+The conceptual life of mine plan presented in this report is based on optimizing the overall value for the Project by using a variable NSR cut-off grade by period and selectively stockpiling lower grade material after meeting processing plant requirements of 30 Mtpa.
 Stockpiled lower grade material is reclaimed at the most opportune time throughout the mine life to complement mill feed sourced directly from the open pits.
 Stockpiled materials are fully reclaimed by the end of the mine life.

-The milling life is expected to span 19 years at a target plant throughput rate of 30 Mtpa with a total of 588 Mt of mineralized rock delivered to the plant.
-Life-of-mine copper concentrate production is estimated to be around 7.17 million tonnes averaging 26.7 % Cu.
-Mining and mill feed schedules are presented on a yearly basis in Table ES.2.
+The milling life is proposed to span 19 years at a target plant throughput rate of 30 Mtpa with a total of 588 Mt of mineralized rock, comprised of 397 Mt Measured and Indicated Mineral Resources and 191 Mt Inferred Mineral Resources delivered to the plant.
+Life-of-mine (LOM) copper concentrate production is estimated to be around 7.17 million tonnes averaging 26.7 % Cu.
+Mining schedule is presented on a yearly basis in Table 1.2.